Pump failures in frac equipment typically don’t happen overnight. They build up over time.

 - Clean the lube system strainer and replace the oil filter elements.

-- Re-tighten the critical bolt joints following torque specifications given in if found defective.
+- Re-tighten the critical bolt joints following torque specifications given if found defective.

 - Treat any exposed bare metal to prevent corrosion.